Your browser is not supported or outdated so some features of the site might not be available.

 Sony WH-1000XM3 Wireless

 The Sony WH-1000XM3 Wireless are better headphones than the Beats Studio3 Wireless.
-The Sony feel slightly more premium and sound a bit more neutral, but with a small excess in thump and rumble.
-Additionally, you can customize their sound to your liking easily inside the Sony app, which Beats is lacking.
+The Sony feel slightly more premium and sound more neutral but with a small excess in thump and rumble.
+Additionally, you can easily customize their sound to your liking inside the Sony app, which Beats lacks.
 The ANC of the Sony is also noticeably better and will block out more ambient noise.
 On the other hand, the Beats have an audio cable with an in-line mic.
-They also have physical buttons, which can be easier to use for some.
+They also have physical buttons, which can be easier for some.

 Anker Soundcore Life Q35 Wireless